 Daily life in Western Alaska is shaped by the weather like few places on Earth.

-KNOM strives to keep its listeners informed with the most recent information from the National Weather Service.
+We strive to provide listeners the most recent information available from the National Weather Service.

 Regional weather forecasts air in the following hours: